munimthahmid/InsightAI-Backend/docs/4_Common_Issues.md

   - Try using more specific queries
   - Consider implementing custom research workflows for specific domains

+### JSON Parsing Errors in Analysis

+- **Issue**: Analysis may fail with JSON parsing errors or invalid format specifiers in LLM responses
+- **Solution**:
+  - This is now fixed with enhanced JSON parsing and error handling in all analysis methods
+  - The system properly escapes JSON format examples in prompts to prevent format string errors
+  - LLM responses are now cleaned to handle markdown code blocks and other formatting issues
+  - Each analysis component has fallback generation to ensure some result even if parsing fails
+  - If the issue persists, check the logs for specific error messages and which component is failing

 ### Citation or Source Issues

 - **Issue**: Missing or incorrect citations in research reports